 Here’s where it went wrong.
 I didn’t want to wax this huge piece, so I tried to take the easy way out and use a spray sealer on it.
 It left it splotchy and overall a MESS!

 I sanded it down all over with some brown craft paper so I could repaint it.

 More DIY chalky paint primer.
 Note the new mesh paint strainer.
 I lost the old one and had to break out a new one.
 I used the plaster of paris with my favorite Polished Pearl (semi-gloss).

-I had to find those and dig in a different stash of old hardwood flooring to find any pieces that matched.
+It added more work, but I had to dig in a different stash of old hardwood flooring to find any pieces that matched.
 I found just enough to cover that left side.
-It was a lot of trouble and I did NOT want to do it, but I knew that blemish would haunt me if I didn’t.
+As I said, it was a lot of trouble and I did NOT want to do it, but I knew that blemish would haunt me if I didn’t.

 I attached this side the same as I did the earlier hardwood bead board.

 Because color can make or break a great project

 It was time to finish off the project with more diy chalky paint primer, and three light coats of the Polished Pearl Semi-Gloss.